olistik/pinterest-share/README.md

 ## Support

-At the moment is only supports Ruby >= 1.9.
+At the moment it only supports Ruby >= 1.9.

 ## Contributing